ocaml/v2.ocaml.org/site/learn/tutorials/modules.md

 a function is a value which is parametrized by other values, the arguments.

-Basically, it allows parametizing a type by a value, which is not possible directly in OCaml.
+Basically, it allows parameterizing a type by a value, which is not possible directly in OCaml.
 For example, we can define a functor that takes an int n and returns a collection of array operations that work exclusively on arrays of length n.
 If by mistake the programmer passes a